 Superficial cracks can be treated with bonding by using composite resin material.

 Deeper cracks require more invasive treatment options such as crowns, overlays, onlays, and root canal treatments.
-Root canal treatment removes the pulp, nerves and blood supply to the tooth which treat the symptoms of CTS.
+Root canal treatment removes the pulp, nerves, and blood supply to the tooth, which treats the symptoms of CTS.
 Most teeth receiving a root canal treatment require a dental crown for long-term protection.

-Teeth with extensive cracks which make them untreatable will need to be extracted.
-In many cases, the missing tooth may be replaced by a dental implant and implant-crown.
+Teeth with extensive cracks, which make them untreatable, will need to be extracted.
+In many cases, a missing tooth can be replaced with a dental implant and an implant crown.

 FAQ